Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 ## Convolution Layer
 Convolution layer is building block of CNN(convolution neural network) and is mostly used while working with 2D image data.
-It used to extract features from images.
+It is used to extract features from images.
 Convolution layer performs a linear operation 'convolution' on input data.
 This layer applies a filter/kernel on input data to produce feature map.
 The filter is smaller than the input data and the operation involves element wise matrix multiplication between the filter-sized patch of the input data and the filter/kernel and then the sum is added to the feature map/matrix.